doingwebthings/lean/README.md

 **WordPress**

-- simple wordpress setup (only basic template files)
+- simple WordPress setup (only basic template files)
 - minimal markup for a lean start
-- markup is build with bootstrap in mind, menus are built using  https://github.com/twittem/wp-bootstrap-navwalker.
+- markup is build with **bootstrap** in mind, menus are built using  [https://github.com/twittem/wp-bootstrap-navwalker]().
 - **favicon** included yay
 - take all theme-related features from "functionality plugin" and put it into the according include-files loaded by functions.php.
 This might be considered a bad practice but it does a good job for me.
 - load **minified assets** (both js and css)